 Our Crespo Organic content toolset offers retailers a full spectrum of creative resources that will stimulate and entice purchases at store level and educate and arouse virtually.
-Ataulfo mangoes are expected to start Jan 20th with rising and promotable volume by feb 1oth, so let’s begin plans for promoting them!
+Ataulfo mangoes are now on their way to stores, they might be expensive but they still offer the best mango experience around.

 First a few important aspects to point out about the Ataulfo before I get to the basic marketing offerings. ( Of course a MANGO ANATOMY 101 isn’t a bad idea ever.)

 New research on varietals has proven the Ataulfo (#dontcallmehoney) mango is the powerhouse within the medley of main varietals imported into the USA.
 If the mango is a superfood, the Ataulfo is the superhero.
 More benefits are coming to light every day and most suspect that this varietal will continue to dominate in terms of health benefits.

 - Provide more than 200% the daily recommend need (they have more than 4X as much Vitamin C as round varietals.

 - More carotenoids than round varietals.
 Carotenoids, which help fight against disease.
 Carotenoids show up as bright pigments, which explains the ultra-vibrant yellow-gold hues of the Ataulfo.